essamatefelsherif/SpotlightScreenSaver/README.md

 In order to use this program, right click the executable .scr file.
 The following context menu will appear, where the first 3 commands () are relevant to the screen saver operation:
 <p><img src="ContextMenu.jpg" alt="Context Menu" title="Context Menu"> ... <img src="ScreenSaverSettings.jpg" alt="Context Menu" title="Context Menu"></p>

-* Test: Run the Screen Saver.
+* Test.......Run the Screen Saver.
-* Configure: Show the Settings dialog box.
+* Configure..Show the Settings dialog box.
-* Install: Installs the Screen Saver on your system.
+* Install....Installs the Screen Saver on your system.

 # Leaflet.themeControls